 There is still talk of biofuels reducing energy dependence on OPEC, but that's a fantasy for the moment, particularly for corn ethanol, which will never be able to replace gasoline even in principle.
 Everybody believes the long-term future lies with cellulosic ethanol, particularly derived from prairie grasses -- which are not only an efficient feedstock in principle, but can be grown on lands not useful for food crops.
 A Stanford biologist estimates that only 3.5% of the world's land could provide all the needed fuel -- compared to the 13% now used for agriculture.
 The big catch is that nobody's figured out how to convert the "efficient" prairie grasses into biofuels in a cost-effective fashion just yet.
 The biofuels game remains a big gamble: the future has both its threats and promises.

-* According to a later Reuters article cited on the CNET ONLINE site, in 2007 US farmers are planting the biggest corn crop, in terms of acreage, in 63 years.
+* According to a later Reuters article cited on CNET.com, in 2007 US farmers are planting the biggest corn crop, in terms of acreage, in 63 years.
 The sheer bulk of corn production will help keep prices down, so the article claimed, but it's still selling at record highs.

-BBC WORLD had a another report along such lines that said the world's croplands devoted to biofuels has increased by a factor of 25 in the last seven years and is now equivalent to the entire area of the UK; it continues to grow rapidly.
-BBC WORLD Online also had an interesting short article that described how locals on the island of Bougainville, part of Papua New Guinea, are making biodiesel from coconut oil, in essence running their cars and trucks on coconuts.
+BBC.com had a another report along such lines that said the world's croplands devoted to biofuels has increased by a factor of 25 in the last seven years and is now equivalent to the entire area of the UK; it continues to grow rapidly.
+BBC.com also had an interesting short article that described how locals on the island of Bougainville, part of Papua New Guinea, are making biodiesel from coconut oil, in essence running their cars and trucks on coconuts.
 Somehow the idea seems both completely sensible and slightly humorous at the same time.BACK_TO_TOP

 * TALK THINGS OUT: According to an article in THE ECONOMIST ("Knocking Heads Together", 3 February 2007), the British Bank of Credit & Commerce International pressed a lawsuit against the Bank of England -- to suffer through 13 years of litigation at legal costs of 100 million pounds, or almost $200 million USD.
 The presiding judge called it all a "farce".
 The sensible think twice or three times before taking an adversary to court, since a civil case can become an expensive rathole down with endless time and funds can be poured -- a process only sure to enrich the lawyers, who have a vested interest in complicating matters and stretching the case out.